vndtk/pixelforge/TURBO_SETUP.md

 # ArDrive Turbo Setup with ArweaveSigner

-This document explains how PixelForge uses ArDrive Turbo with your existing Arweave wallet (key.json).
+This document explains how Mintistry uses ArDrive Turbo with your existing Arweave wallet (key.json).

 ## ✅ Configuration Complete